-To get your reading list started, here are 10 books that I believe every FinTech professional needs to read in order to keep growing:
+To get your reading list started, here are 10 books that I believe every FinTech and banking professional needs to read in order to keep growing.

 1st: Dollars and Sense by Dan Ariely and Jeff Kreisler